richardgourley/django-wagtail-stepbystep/README.md

 INTEGRATING DJANGO MODELS INTO THE WAGTAIL 'PAGE' ECOSYSTEM

-You can use URLs and Views as you would normally with Django, but if you are using Wagtail, you can create 'Wagtail Pages' where you can define context variables derived from normal django objects.
+You can use URLs and Views as you would normally with Django, but if you are using Wagtail, you can create 'Wagtail Pages'.

+Wagtail pages are hierarchical.
+You can create a template, and then create a page instance of that template as a child page of any other page.

-Here, we are going to create a surgery index page.
-We will send all surgeries to this page as a context variable.
+Here, we are going to create a surgery index page, with all surgeries returned in the pages context variable.

+Then, we will create a page instance of our surgery index page as a child page of 'Home'.

 55. **Add necessary Page, RichTextField and FieldPanel wagtail imports**